TheSerialLearner/detection-rules-analysis-toolkit/README.md

-# Security Rule Analysis Toolkit - Installation and Usage Guide
+# Detection Rules Analysis Toolkit - Installation and Usage Guide

 This toolkit provides a comprehensive set of tools for analyzing and grouping similar security detection rules from multiple repositories (Sigma, Splunk, and Elastic).